Michael Byrne (actor): Life and career

-From April 2008 to January 2010, Byrne starred in Coronation Street, as Ted Page, Gail Platt's long lost father and the ex-lover of Audrey Roberts.
+From April 2008 to January 2010, Byrne starred in Coronation Street, as Ted Page, Gail Platt's long-lost father and the ex-lover of Audrey Roberts.

-Byrne appeared in State of Play at the Edinburgh Festival written by Zia Trench.

-He played Romeo to Siân Phillips' Juliet at the Bristol Old Vic.
+He also appeared in the 2010 film Harry Potter and the Deathly Hallows Part 1 as Gellert Grindelwald, a powerful wizard that had been defeated by Dumbledore and imprisoned at Azkaban.

 He played Alfred Maxwell in BBC's Casualty, a terminally ill man with motor neuron disease and his friendship with clinical lead Connie Beauchamp.

 He plays Bruce Titchener in The Archers.